- How viruses infect your computer and smartphone

 Is your computer or smartphone virus ready?

-To make your computer or smartphone virus ready you need to install a virus watchdog, such as Norton or McAfee, which is an antivirus with real-time protection features that scans existing and incoming files for traces of recorded viruses.
+To make your computer or smartphone virus ready you need to install a virus watchdog, such as Norton or McAfee (two of the best antivirus for PCs and mobile phones), which is an antivirus with real-time protection features that scans existing and incoming files for traces of recorded viruses.

 Installing an antivirus is one of the best ways to protect your PC or smartphone against viruses.
 However, the antivirus you choose makes a difference.
 As mentioned earlier, some viruses can nest in your antivirus folder, which means it may remain undetected.